Glossary

 The Unconscious

 Dharma Dynamics has no need of this psychological construct.
-I only include this term because there are those out there who steadfastly, almost religiously, hold on to this psychological relic of late 19th century.
-In doing so, they presuppose a vast, inestimable reservoir of unresolved personal issues where a trickster like Loki, Dolos or Atë stands guard with virtual god-like abilities to render judgments of good and evil.
+I only include this term here because there are those who steadfastly, almost religiously, hold on to this relic of late 19th century.
+In doing so, they presuppose a vast, inestimable reservoir of unresolved personal issues of an individual where a trickster like Loki, Dolos or Atë stands guard with virtual god-like abilities to render behavioral judgments of good and evil.

-My clinical observations have indicated that maintaining the concept of an unconscious adds absolutely nothing to affirming the life process for anyone.
-Actually, it cripples the potential benefits of therapeutic activity by increasing the entropy within one’s personality development system.
-In actuality, it directly underscores a person’s feelings of helplessness and inhibits an individual's innate abilities of self-discovery while it weakens self-reliance and debilitates personal responsibility.
+My clinical observations have indicated that maintaining the concept of an unconscious adds absolutely nothing affirmative to the life process for anyone.
+Actually, it severely cripples the therapeutic process by increasing the degree entropy within one’s personality developmental systems.
+To be sure, it directly underscores a person’s feelings of helplessness and inhibits an individual's innate abilities of self-discovery while it weakens self-reliance and debilitates personal responsibility.

 Also, interlacing the idea of an unconscious into the therapeutic process immediately creates a two-tiered environment that disproportionately subjugates the client to the assumed therapist’s expertise.
-As such, it becomes a useful artifact that therapists can conveniently hide behind when they are unsure of their diagnosis, therapeutic movement and/or direction.
-And, truth be told, it is also a useful catchall so therapists can unnecessarily extend the timeline of therapy for pecuniary enrichment.
+As such, it becomes a useful artifact that therapists can conveniently hide behind when they are unsure of their diagnosis, therapeutic movement and direction.
+And, truth be told, it is can also become a useful catchall for therapists to unnecessarily extend the timeline of treatment for pecuniary enrichment.